-The Razer Deathadder V2 improves on everything we love about the Deathadder Elite, one of our favourite gaming mice that has been around since 2016.
+The Razer Deathadder V2 improves on everything we love about the Deathadder Elite, itself one of the best gaming mice, and one that has been around since 2016 in various forms.
 But is the Deathadder V2, with its improved optical sensor, more durable left and right mouse buttons, and a smoother scroll wheel one of the best mice money can buy?
 Yes.

 But the question isn’t whether the V2 is the best version of the Deathadder (it is), the question is: is it worth buying, given that it's currently $35/£35 more than the Elite?
 Maybe.

 The most obvious improvement is the Focus+ Optical Sensor, the same one used in the excellent Razer Viper Ultimate Wireless.
 I’ll go into it in a second, but I was more impressed by the more subtle changes Razer has made for the V2.
 The first is the scroll wheel.
 Razer has a ridiculous name for the new design, "Instinctive Scroll Wheel Tactility," but the results are perfect.
 It’s exactly the right tightness.
 It spins smoothly, but you can still feel every notch of the turn, so you won’t accidentally scroll too many times.

 The fact Razer is using a new wire (with an equally ridiculous name, "Speedflex Cable," also sounds insignificant, but turns out to be a big deal.
 I’ve used a version of the Deathadder (the Expert) for years, and my one complaint is that the stiffer wire can sometimes pull the mouse to one side, depending on how it sits on my desk.
 The V2’s wire is the most flexible I’ve tried on a gaming mouse, and ultimately that means it’s less likely to impact your mouse movement, even if you get lazy about wire management, like me.